Strong, ductile, functional parts

-After the part has been printed it is ready for use, but has a powdery look and feel.
-Best suited for functional prototypes and non-visible parts.
+After the part has been printed it has a powdery gray look and feel.
+This finish is best suited for functional prototypes and non-visible parts.

 Cerakote is a thin-film ceramic coating applied to 3D printed parts to improve looks and functionality.
 A variety of colors are available.

 A chemical vapor is used to smooth the surface of the part.
-Vapor smoothing can also enhance material properties and brighten colors when dyeing.
+Vapor smoothing can also enhance material properties and water resistance.